froemken/mysqlreport/Documentation/AdministratorManual/Upgrade/Index.rst

 systems installed as Standalone (ZIP/TAR).
 Please remove the old `mysqlreport` extension first and then install the new 2.0.0 version of `mysqlreport`.
 For composer based installations I could not reproduce this error.

+If you get an error while upgrading, please remove the `typo3temp/var/cache/code/di/` folder and reload your page.

 Migrate array config to Services.yaml
 -------------------------------------